Facebook LinkedIn Instagram YouTube

 Finance Committee

-There is a Finance Committee of at least five members including the National Treasurer who serves as chair.
+The Finance Committee is comprised of at least five members including the National Treasurer who serves as chair.
 The other members of the committee are appointed by the Board Chair to serve for a term of one year.
 Non-Trustees may serve on the committee, but the majority of the committee shall be composed of Trustees.

 The Finance Committee develops and recommends to the Board of Trustees those financial principles, plans, and courses of action that provide for mission accomplishment and organizational financial well-being.
 Consistent with this responsibility, it reviews the proposed annual budget and submit it to the Board for its approval.
 In addition, the committee makes recommendations with regard to the level and terms of indebtedness, cash management, risk management, financial monitoring and reports, employee benefit plans, signatory authority for expenditures, and other policies that the committee determines are advisable for effective financial management of the Society.